bitfocus/companion-module-evertz-dreamcatcher/README.md

 Refreshes available input sources for Companion dropdowns.

-Use when:

-- Inputs have changed
-- Input dropdowns are empty
-- Routing actions do not show the expected sources

 ---

 ## Refresh Outputs

 Refreshes available DreamCatcher outputs for Companion dropdowns.

+---

+## Refresh Playlists

+Reloads both local playlists and session playlists.
+Runs automatically on connect.

+Options:

+- Session (optional — if provided, also loads playlists for that session)

 Use when:

-- Outputs have changed
+- New playlists have been created
-- Output dropdowns are empty
+- Playlist dropdowns are empty or outdated
-- Companion is not showing the expected output names
+- You have switched sessions and need session playlists to update

 ---